AdobeDocs/commerce-admin.en/help/stores-purchase/cart-configuration.md

 **_Method 1: Delete a single gift wrap design_**

-1. Open the gift wrapping design in edit mode.
+1. Open the gift-wrapping design in edit mode.

 1. At the top of the workspace, click **Delete**.